Region hopeful it can meet with province’s accelerated timeline for v

-The Ford government announced this morning it was aiming for a “two-dose” summer in a race to get Ontarians inoculated as soon as possible.
+The Ford government announced last Friday it was aiming for a “two-dose” summer in a race to get Ontarians inoculated as soon as possible.

 For public health officials, that means working out the logistics, notes Shirley Hilton, who heads the region’s vaccine distribution task force.